 "I’ve been using Method products for over five years, and they never disappoint!
 Their formulas are safe, effective, and smell amazing, but most importantly, their packaging is eco-friendly.
 Method bottles are made with 100 percent post-consumer recycled plastic, and their refill pouches use about 80 percent less water, plastic, and energy than traditional bottles.
 Beyond packaging, Method is constantly looking for ways to lower or prevent their carbon emissions by switching to renewable energy.
-I love knowing that I’m supporting a company that’s climate conscious and cares about giving back!"—Katherine Louie, commerce editor
+I love knowing that I’m supporting a company that’s climate-conscious and cares about giving back!"—Katherine Louie, Senior Commerce Editor

 "Most companies don't have a 'purpose' section within their About Us description but Burt's Bees does!
 I've been using several Burt's Bees products daily for a decade now.
 I love their pomegranate lip balm and their daytime facial lotion, which is super lightweight and not at all greasy.
 I also use a Burt's Bees toner.
-When a company makes great products and has a conscience of top of it, it feels like a win-win situation to support them by buying their stuff."— Mélanie Berliet, general manager
+When a company makes great products and has a conscience of top of it, it feels like a win-win situation to support them by buying their stuff."—Mélanie Berliet, General Manager and Senior VP

 "When it comes to cleaning products, natural ingredients aren't usually a must for me—I'm mostly concerned with whether or not it works.
 But that's exactly why I appreciate Seventh Generation products.

-I'm also a big fan of their disinfecting wipes, which are compostable and can be used on food contact surfaces, which isn't the case for many disinfectants."—Kate Geraghty, senior commerce editor
+I'm also a big fan of their disinfecting wipes, which are compostable and can be used on food contact surfaces, which isn't the case for many disinfectants."—Kate Geraghty, Editorial Director

 The Wally Shop

-"A friend turned me onto this zero-waste grocery delivery service during the New York lockdown in March, and I’ve been hooked ever since.
+"A friend turned me onto this zero-waste grocery delivery service at the beginning of COVID, and I’ve been hooked ever since.
 How it works: choose from a variety of fresh produce and dry staples on their site, place your order, and expect to receive a reusable tote filled with your goodies in a day or so.
-Once done with your items, Wally will then pick up the empty packaging, wash it, and reuse it for your next order—convenient and sustainable."—Lily Sperry, commerce production assistant
+Once done with your items, Wally will then pick up the empty packaging, wash it, and reuse it for your next order—convenient and sustainable."—Lily Sperry, Associate Commerce Editor